glue-viz/glue-jupyter/docs/developer_notes.rst

 Glue provides a standard infrastructure for developing custom viewers, which follows a common pattern regardless of whether these viewers are for the Jupyter platform, Qt, or other front-ends.
-This infrastructure is described in detail in :ref:`glue-qt:state-viewer`, and the different viewers here follow these guidelines.
+This infrastructure is described in detail in :ref:`glueviz:state-viewer`, and the different viewers here follow these guidelines.

 Linking custom widgets with glue state objects